ranfysvalle02/mama-demo/code-conversion.md

    * Consider factors like compatibility, popularity, and community support.
    * Use Spring Boot's dependency management system to declare dependencies in your `pom.xml` file.
 3. **Resolve Conflicts:**
-   * If there are conflicts between dependencies, use techniques like version exclusion or dependency management to resolve them.
+   * If there are conflicts between dependencies, resolve them.
-   * Leverage Spring Boot's dependency management features to simplify this process.

 ### Step 4: Start the Migration